Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 Susan K. Anderson - FBR Capital Markets & Co.

 Hi.
 Good evening.
 Thanks for taking my question.
-I was wondering if maybe you could talk about – I think you mentioned you're leveraging your green grass distribution and international for the OGIO acquisition.
-How quickly can you get the brand kind of distributed through the channel and maybe what opportunity is there?
+I was wondering if maybe you could talk about, I think you mentioned you're leveraging your green grass distribution and international for the OGIO acquisition.
+How quickly can you get the brand kind of distributed through the channel and maybe what the opportunity is there?
 Is that kind of what's in your two-year revenue numbers?

 Oliver G. Brewer - Callaway Golf Co.

 Susan, we think that the first year is going to be more of a transition year and we reflected that in the guidance.
 So, our $45 million revenue expectation for OGIO this year is less than they've done last year and historically.
 And so we're reflecting what we think is a realism on the transition of a business.
 But going forward, beyond this first year, certainly in 2018 – and it's possible that it occur a little faster than that, but we're not predicting that at this point.
-But, by 2018, we have significant reach and scale, both internationally and at the green grass channel that we think will aid that business, and we're excited about that opportunity.
+But by 2018, we have significant reach and scale, both internationally and at the green grass channel that we think will aid that business, and we're excited about that opportunity.

 Susan K. Anderson - FBR Capital Markets & Co.